Phate6660/rsfetch/README.md

 ## Features

 Currently there are 2 features.
-At least one must be chosen.<br>
+One or the other must be chosen.<br>

 - `nomusic`, this will cause rsfetch to not pull in the `mpd` crate, and will cause the music function to output `N/A`.
 - `music`, this will cause rsfetch to pull in the `mpd` crate, and display the music info as: